THIS WEEK'S TOP DEALS Use the scroll bar (right) to see all coolers

 We can save you the hassle of trawling around dozens of sites when it comes to finding the perfect air cooler for your needs - we've tracked down the best prices around.

-We feature a huge range of portable air coolers from major UK stores including Tesco, Argos, John Lewis, B&Q, Currys, Amazon, Ebay, M&S, Dyson, Wilko, Machine Mart and Debenhams - and also some top quality air conditioner units and tower fans.
+Air coolers are available to buy these days from many lreading UK including Argos, John Lewis, B&Q, Currys, Amazon, Ebay, M&S, Dyson, Wilko, Tesco, Machine Mart, Staples, Screwfix and Debenhams - and also some top quality air conditioner units and tower fans.
 Prices range from under £50 for a cheap cooler to more than £2,000 for a state-of-the-art air conditioning unit.

 If you work in an office you'll know how uncomfortable it can feel on a summer's day when the mercury is rising - the air is stifling and clammy and it's no fun trying to get on with your job.
 That's when a cooler can come to the rescue, reducing the room temperature around you and making the workplace environment more tolerable.